TarikHuber/material-ui-filter/README.md

 ```

-And last but not least you have to add the reducer to your combineReducers function.
+And last but not least you have to add the reducer to your combineReducers function to make it work with your store.

 ```js
 import { filterReducer } from '../../src'